sudheeshe/PCB_Defect_Detection_Training/README.md

 ![alt text](https://github.com/sudheeshe/PCB_Defect_Detection_Training/blob/main/imgs_readme/val_tile_batch.jpg?raw=true)

 - Let's see the `mAP` for first `100 epochs`.
+The mAP was `0.0086`

 ![alt text](https://github.com/sudheeshe/PCB_Defect_Detection_Training/blob/main/Reports/100_epoch_eport.png?raw=true)

-- The mAP for first `1500 epochs` was `0.811`.
+- The mAP for `1500 epochs` reached to `0.811` at mAP@0.5 (means mAP at threshold of 0.5).
-- The model didn't show any improvement in mAP beyond 1500 epochs.
+- I've tried to run the model for another 200 epochs but the model didn't show any improvement in mAP beyond 1500 epochs.

 #### Precision-Recall Curve